naveenb0407/eazydiner-eda-analysis/README.md

 -🏛️ Ahmedabad

 #🧠 Features Extracted

 Feature	Description

 Restaurant Name 	: Name of the restaurant

 Rating	 :  Average user rating

 Cuisine  :	Type(s) of cuisine served

 Location	 : Area and city of restaurant

-Approx. Cost for Two	: Estimated cost for two people Discount	: Discount percentage on EasyDiner
+Approx. Cost for Two	: Estimated cost for two people

+Discount	: Discount percentage on EasyDiner

+#🧹 Data Cleaning and Preparation

+The raw data contained inconsistencies, extra text, and symbols.
+The cleaning process involved:

+Removing unwanted text like “View All” and special characters.

+Standardizing names, cuisines, and price formats.

+Handling missing values and formatting errors.

+Adding a new LOCATION column for city-wise segmentation.

+Exporting the final structured dataset for analysis.

+#📈 Exploratory Data Analysis (EDA)

+##🔸 Univariate Analysis

+Most restaurants have ratings between 4.0–4.5, indicating good quality overall.

+Discounts are mostly in the 30–35% range.

+Multicuisine is the most common offering, followed by North Indian.

+Top chains include One8 Commune, Punjab Grill, and Mirage.

+##🔸 Bivariate Analysis

+Price vs Rating: High ratings are observed across all price ranges.

+Average Price by City: Mumbai is costliest; Ahmedabad is cheapest.

+Discounts by City: Pune and Hyderabad show greater discount variability.

+##🔸 Multivariate Analysis

+Most restaurants charge between ₹1000–₹2500.

+Discounts range between 30% and 80%, with limited effect on ratings.

+Ratings remain high (4.0–4.5) across all price ranges.

+Mumbai and Bengaluru are premium dining hubs.

+#💡 Key Insights

+##Aspect	Insight

+⭐ Ratings	Most restaurants are rated between 4.0–4.5

+🍛 Cuisines	Multicuisine dominates the dataset

+💸 Pricing	Mumbai > Bengaluru > Pune > Hyderabad > Ahmedabad

+🎁 Discounts	30–35% is most common

+📍 City Trends	Mumbai is costliest; Ahmedabad most affordable

+#🧰 Tools and Technologies Used

+##Tool	Purpose

+🐍 Python	Core programming language

+🧩 BeautifulSoup	Web scraping

+🧼 Pandas	Data cleaning and manipulation

+📊 Matplotlib / Plotly	Data visualization

+💾 CSV	Data storage format

+🧠 Jupyter Notebook	Interactive analysis and visualization

+#🏁 Conclusion

+Most restaurants maintain strong customer satisfaction (4.0–4.5 ratings).

+Multicuisine and North Indian cuisines are the most popular.

+Mumbai has the highest average prices, Ahmedabad the lowest.

+Discounts are typically around 30–35%, but do not guarantee better ratings.

+EDA confirms that quality and service influence ratings more than pricing or promotions.

+This analysis highlights how web scraping and data analytics can reveal real-world business insights from public web data.

+#🔮 Future Enhancements

+Automate scraping with Selenium or Scrapy.

+Build an interactive Power BI or Streamlit dashboard.

+Expand dataset to cover more Indian cities.

+Use Machine Learning to predict restaurant ratings based on features like price, cuisine, and discount.

+#👨‍💻 Autor

+*Naveen